ridhuanhassan/demo-rest-api/README.md

 # demo-rest-api

-Demonstrate my knowledge on building REST API using Node JS standard library without having to rely on any framework.
+Demonstrate how I build REST API using Node JS standard library without having to rely on any framework.

 ## Table of contents